 - Category: Professional Services, Other

 EM SITE COORDINATOR

 BI Incorporated currently has an opening with our Santa Rosa, CA Electronic Monitoring Program.
-Because one of the duties of the EM Site Coordinator is to observe UA's of the same sex as the person being tested, the position is open to females.
 The qualified individual would also:

 Coordinate the Electronic Monitoring (EM) for a contracting agency.
 Provide the participant orientation of program rules as outlined by the Court Order.
 Provide the installation, servicing, and removal of electronic monitoring equipment.
 Reports violations as outlined by the Agency's contract.
 Collect program payments directly from participants, ensuring that all nonpayment is reported prior to a negative balance.
 Maintain equipment, ensuring that it is in working order and that inventory levels are kept at a sufficient level and that lost/damaged is kept to a minimum.
 Provide customer service to all stakeholders involved in the contracting of services.

 - Completes the initial intake process with participants, including the preparation of all paperwork and data entry into required systems.